 We're thrilled to be presenting the Atlanta premiere of this final electronic piece from a pioneer of electronic music.
 We hope you'll join us.

-This program is supported in part by the Mayor's Office of Cultural Affairs, Analog Arts, and Georgia State University College of the Arts and School of Music.
+This program is supported in part by the Mayor's Office of Cultural Affairs, Fulton County Board of Commissioners, Analog Arts, and Georgia State University College of the Arts and School of Music.